luismasuelli/ftools/README.md

 3 - Linking digest frames
 -------------------------

-Digest frames are useful when a broader view is needed (a broader view implies a reduced information using wider intervals - e.g. watching digests in hours instead of in seconds).
+Digest frames are useful when a broader view is needed (a broader view implies reduced information using wider intervals - e.g. watching digests in hours instead of in seconds).

 Digests are regular source frames that can be linked to other source frames.
 Usually, one